jannefi/vasco/README.md

 NeoWISE filtering will be implemented when time permits.
 NeoWISE will filter out vast majority of sources so I won't implement it before more data has went through the pipeline and analysis.

 </details>

+## Recent Improvements

+### Pipeline Hardening and Data Integrity Improvements

+Recent updates have made the VASCO pipeline more robust, reliable, and easier to maintain.
+These changes improve data quality, reduce the risk of partial or invalid files, and make troubleshooting and maintenance more straightforward.

+#### Key Improvements

+- **Transactional Downloads:**
+  FITS files are now downloaded to a temporary location and only moved to their final destination if they pass strict FITS and WCS sanity checks.
+This prevents incomplete or invalid files from appearing in the data tree.

+- **POSSI-E Enforcement:**
+  The pipeline strictly enforces that only POSSI-E plates are accepted for processing.
+Any non-POSS plates are immediately rejected and logged with a clear reason.

+- **Normalised Filenames:**
+  RA values are wrapped to [0, 360) and Dec values are clamped to [-90, +90].
+Filenames use three decimal places for RA/Dec, matching the tile ID granularity and ensuring consistency across runs.

+- **Sanitised Cross-match Inputs:**
+  Before cross-matching with CDS (Gaia/PS1), the SExtractor CSV is sanitised so that all RA/Dec values are within valid bounds.
+This prevents errors such as “RA < 0 or > 360!” during STILTS processing.

+- **Standardised Logging:**
+  All failure reasons are now tagged with clear, greppable tokens (e.g., `REJECT_NON_FITS`, `REJECT_NON_WCS`, `SKIP_PS1_DEC_LT_-30`).
+This makes it much easier to audit and maintain the pipeline.

+- **Cleaner Data Tree:**
+  The improvements above, along with periodic use of the `cleanup_non_possi_tiles.py` script, ensure that only valid, processable tiles remain in the data folder.
+This speeds up backfills and downstream analysis.

+#### What This Means for Users

+- The pipeline is now more resilient to edge cases and external service quirks.
+- Downstream scripts and aggregation tools will benefit from cleaner, more consistent input data.
+- Maintenance and troubleshooting are easier, thanks to improved logging and file naming.
+- No changes are required for downstream scripts or analysis workflows.

+For more details on the cleaner script and how to maintain your data tree, see the [Cleaning Up Non-POSS-I and Empty Tile Folders](#cleaning-up-non-poss-i-and-empty-tile-folders) section.

 ## Coverage estimates